hhaji/Deep-Learning/Recitation-Assignments/README.md

 # Scores

-* Scores will be announced at the end of the course.
+* Please follow the [link](https://docs.google.com/spreadsheets/d/1SW1yOld30DYG7Wl6Ex2Oa6cgBpmGU5KhLrQMFaTG5kg/edit#gid=0) for scores (announded at Bahman 22).
 * Each assignment set is scored from 100 points as well as extra rewards.
 Therefore, it can be more than 100.
 * **Submission after the deadline will not be accepted!**
 * Failure to comply with the [Academic Honor Code](https://github.com/hhaji/Deep-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!